 His decision to leave brought pain and sadness to the parish.
 A sense of abandonment followed unanswered questions that were difficult to overcome.
 Due to the inexplicable absence of the pastor, Fr.
 Stephen Ehiahuruike, S.D.V., then parochial vicar, was appointed Parish Administrator of St. Nicholas on June 20 of 2012.
 Fr.
 Stephen Ehiahuruike, S.D.V., was appointed Pastor of St. Nicholas by the Archdiocese of Newark at the beginning of 2014.
 Over 350 parishioners joyfully attended the celebration and reception of his installation day on April 5, 2014.

 Fr.
-Stephen’s presence brought new life to St. Nicholas parish.
+Stephen’s presence brought new life to St. Nicholas’s parish.
 His humble spirit healed old wounds.
 His smile welcomed back those who were away from our parish.
-New parishioners felt welcomed and energized by his homilies, by his cordial approach with so much love and respect for each individual he happened to cross path with.
+New parishioners felt welcomed and energized by his homilies, by his cordial approach with so much love and respect for everyone he happened to cross paths with.
 The 12:30 PM Sunday Mass is mostly attended by the CCD children and their families.
 Fr.
 Stephen asked questions to the children during Mass and patiently considered their answers.
-Parents witnessed in their children the desire to attend Mass, to wonder about God and to curiosity to know more about their Catholic faith.
+Parents witnessed in their children the desire to attend Mass, to wonder about God, and to curiosity to know more about their Catholic faith.
 Fr.
-Stephen made it all very special for them.
+Stephen made it all incredibly special for them.

 On June 2nd, 2017, an official letter arrived at St. Nicholas.
 It brought news of Fr.
 Stephen’s transfer to St. Francis of Assisi Church in Apopka, FL.
 After negotiations with the Bishop of the Diocese of Orlando, the Vocationist Fathers had acquired a new community, the first in the Southeast region of the United States.
 Father Stephen has been chosen to be its pastor.